 Together on Diabetes-NYC: A Community Control Project for Seniors

-- United Hospital Fund Provides $365,000 for Grants to Improve Health Servcies in New York City
+- United Hospital Fund Awards Grants Totaling $125,000 to Improve Health Services in New York City

-Once enrolled in Together on Diabetes-NYC, seniors are connected to a variety of programs and services near their homes, including educational and support groups, cooking classes, individual coaching, and exercise classes.
-Together on Diabetes-NYC will provide ongoing support to participating seniors to help them achieve their individual goals.
+Together on Diabetes-NYC ultimately enrolled more than 1,600 seniors with diabetes from those two upper Manhattan neighborhoods.
+Once enrolled, seniors were connected to a variety of programs and services near their homes, including educational and support groups, cooking classes, individual coaching, and exercise classes.
+Together on Diabetes-NYC provided ongoing support to participating seniors to help them achieve their individual goals.

 Partners, Sponsors, Funders